 Be Open Minded And Respectful

 The Pabanamanina Pow Wow is held at the pow wow grounds across from Wanaaha Casino.
-This event, hosted by the Bishop Paiute Tribe and its many volunteers, starting with a parade at 10am.
+This event, hosted by the Bishop Paiute Tribe and its many volunteers, is held every California Indian Days weekend, starting with a parade at 10am on California Indian Day.
 Throughout the weekend, you’ll find hundreds of dancers, singers, friends, and family from all over the U.S. and abroad as they come together to share their culture and traditions.
 Dancers will wear their traditional regalia and dance their traditional dance-styles.
 Singers will sing behind the drum, the heartbeat behind the powwow for all to feel and hear.
 You will see beautiful regalia made by the dancer or their families, with some passed on from generation to generation.
 You will see the intricate beadwork with designs all done by hand that often reflect tribal affiliations combined with personal style.
 You’ll also have the opportunity to visit numerous Native craft vendors who will be displaying their hand-made work or take the time to enjoy various food selections such as the popular Indian Taco.

 To sum it up, similar to being in the mountains, if you bring your best mountain manners, you’ll have a blast!